vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/brAhmaNam/sarva-prastutiH/7/1/10_pancharAtravidhiH/25-vidhAnam.md

 <details><summary>Keith</summary>

-There is an Agnistoma with the Pañcadaça (Stoma), for the gaining of Prajapati;
+There is an Agnistoma with the Pañcadaśa (Stoma), for the gaining of Prajapati;
 (it has) the characteristics of the Mahavrata, for the gaining of food.
 </details>